shawnkoh/SoftMark/DEVELOPER.md

 typeORM documentation doesn’t cover this too well because they only guide you how to use ts without strict mode

+# Cascade Soft Delete

+- When a parent is discarded, its children are NOT discarded.
+- Instead, the children's getListData() will reflect the parent's discardedAt if its parent has been discarded.
+- See: QuestionTemplate.ts

 # Script Template

 Key Assumptions